bwolmarans/SDE-NGINX-Gateway-Fabric/use-case1-host-and-path-routing/clusterip-nodeport-loadbalancer.md

 ```
 >**Note**: The default command line editor is Vim.

-Use the arrow keys to go to near the bottom of the file, find "Type: ClusterIP" and use the arrow keys to go to the first letter of ClusterIP
+- Use the arrow keys to go to near the bottom of the file, find "Type: ClusterIP" and use the arrow keys to go to the first letter of ClusterIP

-Press i to get into insert mode
+- Press i to get into insert mode

-Press the delete key several times to delete the word ClusterIP
+- Press the delete key several times to delete the word ClusterIP

-Type NodePort
+- type NodePort

-and save your changes and exit by typing \<ESC\>:wq\<ENTER\>
+- and save your changes and exit by typing \<ESC\>:wq\<ENTER\>

+The changes are automatically applied by the K8s API.

+Check the service:

 ```bash
 kubectl get service myweb